 Steering Leverage & Optimal Bike Control

 Fitting a wide handlebar to my touring bikes is the most important modification I’ve ever made.
 That’s because wide bars increase the steering leverage up front, which allows you to maintain a light steering feel, even with a front load.
-As a result, you can expect better bike control at high speeds (thanks to the quicker steering inputs) and low speeds (thanks to the micro adjustments you can make to help with your balance).
+As a result, you can expect better bike control at high speeds (thanks to the quicker steering inputs) and low speeds (thanks to the micro-adjustments you can make to help with your balance).
 This is most noticeable when you’re climbing slowly up a hill, or when you need to quickly avoid something on the road while travelling at speed.
 Oh, and the bar width I’ve chosen suits smaller riders too – for comparison, standard bars fitted to extra-small women’s mountain bikes are actually a touch wider (720mm).

-If you’ve been following this site for a while, you’ll know I have a keen interest in aerodynamics.
-In fact, I once spent a whole day riding around a velodrome to determine the precise speed differences between various luggage setups.
-The key aero feature of the Denham Bars is the 40cm wide ‘bullhorn’ section which mimics the brake hoods of a road handlebar (see pic below).
+If you’ve been following this site for a while, you’ll know I have a keen interest in aerodynamics; in fact, I once spent a whole day riding around a velodrome to determine the precise speed differences between various luggage setups.
+The key aero feature of the Denham Bars is the 40cm wide ‘bullhorn’ section which mimics the brake hoods of a drop handlebar (see pic below).
 When using this position your elbows will naturally tuck in to reduce your body’s frontal area, granting you the ability to go faster with the same pedalling effort.
 In fact, my experience is that the ‘bar tops’ are more aerodynamic than the bullhorns as this narrow/sweptback section allows you to naturally lean further forward!
 I haven’t measured the actual speed difference between the hand positions on the Denham Bars, but given your body is a big wind sail – the difference is certainly noticeable.
 And even if you don’t intend to cycle anywhere fast, by putting your body in a more aerodynamic position you’ll be able to better tackle those pesky headwinds.

 These handlebars not only increase your bike control and aerodynamics, but they’re also supremely comfortable for a few reasons.
-Firstly, there are three distinct hand positions that give you the opportunity to change the pressure points on your hands.
+Firstly, there are three distinct hand positions that give you the opportunity to change the pressure points on your hands (actually, I use five different positions as shown HERE).
 As the positions are quite varied, you will also make use of different muscles in your arms, back and neck with each position change – resulting in less muscle loading throughout the day.
 The 34° rearward sweep at the grips is perfect for any bike setup where the handlebars are approximately level with the saddle or higher.
 My handlebars are actually about 8cm lower than my saddle, which I would consider the limit for this amount of sweep – any lower and you’ll be better off with a bar in the 20-30º sweep range (perhaps I’ll design a ‘performance’ version of this bar in the future).
 In addition, the bullhorns are super short and have been angled inwards by 15° to give you a really snug fit, and the ‘bar tops’ offer a gentle 8° backsweep to pull your shoulders in on the open road.

 A very important aspect of these handlebars is the usability of each of the hand positions.
-By cleverly optimizing the widths and angles, I’ve been able to create a handlebar that offers a very similar effective ‘reach’ from saddle to bullhorn, bar top or grips.
+By cleverly optimising the widths and angles, I’ve been able to create a handlebar that offers a very similar effective ‘reach’ from saddle to bullhorn, bar top or grips.
 In short, your body won’t be excessively stretched when using any of the hand positions, allowing you to comfortably ride for long periods of time wherever your hands prefer.

 Suitable For Drop Bar Frames